osm-search/nominatim-org-site/_posts/2023-08-13-going-live.md

 the outside, a lot has changed with the implementation, especially for forward search.
 It closes as many as
 [10 outstanding issues](https://github.com/osm-search/Nominatim/issues?q=is%3Aissue+milestone%3A%22Python+API%22+is%3Aclosed),
 some as old as 5 years.
-If you want to now more about what has changed in the frontend, read the previous posts about [frontend renovations]({% link _posts/2022-12-08-frontend-renovation.md %}) and [improving search]({% link _posts/2023-04-27-improving-search.md %}).
+If you want to know more about what has changed in the frontend, read the previous posts about [frontend renovations]({% link _posts/2022-12-08-frontend-renovation.md %}) and [improving search]({% link _posts/2023-04-27-improving-search.md %}).